 The Public Affairs Office supports the installation by providing effective command and public information programs and manage a dynamic community relations program.
 If you want to make any suggestions, ask any questions, tell us about any issues with content or information or if you just want to give any comments, please don't hesitate to contact us.
 You can message the Garrison Facebook page at www.facebook.com/usaghumphreys.

 The Security Division manages the Garrison’s DCIPS security programs.
-We accomplish this by providing support to Directorates and special staff offices with procedural guidance, advice, staff assistance visits and oversight of security matters. • Personnel Security Program • Information Security • Industrial Security • Security Education Training and Awareness (SETA) • Background Check Agent (BCA) Activities
+We accomplish this by providing support to Directorates and special staff offices with procedural guidance, advice, staff assistance visits and oversight of security matters. • Personnel Security Program • Information Security • Industrial Security • Security Education Training and Awareness (SETA) • Operations Security (OPSEC)

 The Army's Sexual Harassment/Assault Response and Prevention program, known as SHARP, exists so the Army can prevent sexual harassment and sexual assaults before they occur.
 Our goal is to eliminate sexual assaults and sexual harassment by creating a climate that respects the dignity of every member of the Army family.

-The Soldier for Life – Transition Assistance Program’s mission is to provide quality transition assistance, information, and training to eligible transitioning Service members and families.
+The Transition Assistance Program’s mission is to provide quality transition assistance, information, and training to eligible transitioning Service members and families.
 This program empowers transitioning Service member to gain the knowledge, skills and self-confidence necessary to be competitive and successful in the global workforce.

 U.S. Army Garrison Humphreys page for on-post and off-post bus routes, times, and pick-up locations.

-We provide official DA photography and offers an assortment of multimedia products and services to support your mission to include state-of-the-art productions, audiovisual and photography services, ceremony support, multimedia presentations, and highly-detailed custom graphic products.
+We provide official DA photography and offer an assortment of multimedia products and services to support your mission, to include state-of-the-art productions, audiovisual and photography services, ceremony support, multimedia presentations, and highly-detailed custom graphic products.